jwplayer/jwplatform-docs/docs/building_your_site/embedding_players.md

 When building JW Platform into your own website or CMS, one of the most important functionalities is the generation of player embed codes for programmatic publishing.

-To ensure fair access for all, usage of api.jwplatform.com is limited to **10 calls per minute**.
+To ensure fair access for all, usage of api.jwplatform.com is limited to 10 calls per minute.
 We reserve the right to block API access to accounts that exceed this rate.
-If you need a higher API rate, please contact [sales@jwplayer.com](mailto:sales@jwplayer.com).
+If you need a higher API rate, please [contact us](https://www.jwplayer.com/contact-us/) to get your account upgraded.
 Note that calls to content.jwplatform.com do not count towards the API rate limit.

 This document applies to **JW Platform** hosting and streaming.
 Every account comes with some hosting and streaming included :-)